 Prairie Sportsman is an Upper Midwest Emmy-Winning outdoors show based in Granite Falls, Minnesota.
 Produced by Pioneer PBS, the show airs on PBS stations across Minnesota, North Dakota, South Dakota and parts of Wisconsin and Iowa.

 Pioneer Public Television airs Prairie Sportsman, Sundays at 7:30 p.m..
-You can also watch it on KSMQ-TV – Austin, Thursdays at 7:30 p.m.; on Lakeland Public Television – Bemidji and Brainerd – Saturdays at 2:30 p.m.; and at various times on TPT MN and Prairie Public Television – Fargo.
+You can also watch it on KSMQ-TV – Austin, Thursdays at 7:30 p.m.; on Lakeland Public Television – Bemidji and Brainerd – Saturdays at 2:30 p.m.; WDSE in Duluth, and at various times on TPT MN across MN/ND and TPT Life, Saturdays at 12:30.
 Check local listings.

 Episode 2: “Fowl in the Air, Fire on the Ground” Duck hunting and prescribed burns

 Episode 3: “Girl with a Bow” We follow a woman who’s addicted to bowhunting

 Episode 4: “For the Love of the Ringneck” We visit a farm that’s balancing production ag with pheasant habitat